austinndo/CtCI-6th-Edition/Notes/BigO.md

 Essentially:
 - if your algorithm is "do this, then, when done, do that" ==> add the runtimes
 - if your algorithm is "do this for each time you do that" ==> multiply the runtimes

+# Log N Runtimes

+O(log N) runtimes are common.
+Ex: binary search

+In a binary search, we look for an example x in an N-element sorted array.

+First, compare x to the midpoint of the array.
+  If x == middle, then we return
+  If x < middle, then we search the left side
+  If x > middle, then we search the right side

+search 9 within {1, 5, 8, 9, 11, 13, 15, 19, 21}
+  compare 9 to 11 --> smaller (x < middle)
+  so, search 9 within {1, 5, 8, 9, 11}
+  again, compare 9 to 8 --> bigger (x > middle)
+    so, search {9, 11}
+    compare 9 to 9 --> equal (x == middle)
+    now return